+1 B.1 Structures (residential, commercial, vacation or other) Rating

+2 200+ 4-5

+3 25-200 3-4

+4 <25 1-2

+5

+6 B.2 Community Loss (within 48 hours)

+7 Potential for >75% Community Loss 4

+8 Potential for 50-75% Community Loss 4

+9 Potential for 25-50% Community Loss 3

+10 Potential for <25% Community Loss 1-2

+11

+12 B.3 Infrastructure - National, State, Local (Power Lines, Energy Corridors,

+13 Domestic Water Systems, Communications Grid, Railroads, etc.)

+14 Systems shutdown and/or damaged 5

+15 Potential threat 24-48 hrs.
+3-4

+16 Potential threat 72+ hrs.
+1-2

+17

-1 2 3 4 5 B.1 Structures (residential, commercial, vacation or other) 200+ 25-200 <25 4-5 3-4 1-2 Rating 6 7 8 9 10 B.2 Community Loss (within 48 hours) Potential for >75% Community Loss Potential for 50-75% Community Loss Potential for 25-50% Community Loss Potential for <25% Community Loss 4 3 5 12 13 14 15 16 17 B.3 Infrastructure - National, State, Local (Power Lines, Energy Corridors, Water Systems, Communications Grid, Railroads, etc.) Systems shutdown and/or damaged Potential threat 24-48 hrs.
-Potential threat 72+ hrs.
-5 3-4 1-2 Domestic 18 19 20 21 22 23 24 25 26 C. Resource Issues and Potential for Loss (max total points is can vary widely depending on place and type of resource considered.
-Each of the carefully considered in its relation to both local/regional or national significance as impact at local or regional levels.
+C. Resource Issues and Potential for Loss (max total points is 20)

+Resource concerns can vary widely depending on place and type of resource considered.
+Each of the below items must be carefully considered in its relation to both local/regional or national significance and may have economic impact at local or regional levels.

 Resources that are not commercial should be considered in the Natural Resources category rather than in both Natural and Commercial Resources.
+Consider timeframes and proximity when rating.

+Incident Complexity/Duration (max total points are 10)

-Consider timefra and proximity when rating. e below and may items must be 27 Rati ng 28 C.1 Historical and Significant Cultural Resources 1-5 29 C.2 Natural Resources (T&E Species Hab., Watershed, Forest Health, Soils, Airshed, etc.) 1-5 30 C.3 Commercial Resources (Grazing, Timber, Agricultural Crops, etc.) 1-5 31 C.4 Potential for Economic Impact (Tourism i.e. fishing, hunting; loss of jobs, etc.) 1-5 32 33 · · - points is 10) 34 35 36 37 38 Multiple incidents or complex of incidents versus a single incident have a way of prioritization setting difficult.
-However, it is common enough that it needs to be i Attention needs to be given to travel distances, support to incident personnel and I not always associated with a single incident. ncluded 39 40 41 42 43 44 Timely containment implies that if all critical resource needs from the 209 were montainment objectives would be met within the specified timeframes indicated.
-Containment at an early date is beneficial during high activity periods and would rearlier resource reassignment opportunities to supplement Initial Attack or to assist incidents. result in 44 45 46 47 48 49 D.1 Complex vs. Single Incident 5+ incidents or >25,000 acres 3-4 incidents or 5-25,000 acres 1-2 incidents or <5,000 acres Rating 4-5 2-3 1
+Multiple incidents or a complex of incidents versus a single incident have a way of making prioritization setting difficult.
+However, it is common enough that it needs to be included in the process.
+Attention needs to be given to travel distances, support to incident personnel and logistical challenges not always associated with a single incident.

+D.1 Complex vs. Single Incident Rating

+5+ incidents or >25,000 acres 2-3

+3-4 incidents or 5-25,000 acres 1

+1-2 incidents or <5,000 acres 1

+Timely containment implies that if all critical resource needs from the 209 were met, then containment objectives would be met within the specified timeframes indicated.

+Containment at an early date is beneficial during high activity periods and would result in earlier resource reassignment opportunities to supplement Initial Attack or to assist other incidents

 1 D.2 Potential for Timely Containment and/or Mitigation Rating

 2 <72 hrs.
 5

 3 3-7 days 4

 4 8-14 days 3

 5 15-21 days 2

 6 Unknown or long term management 1

+7